davisdude/mlib/README.md

 - Returns:
   - `intercept`:
     - Number.
 The y-intercept of the line.
     - Number.
 The `x1` coordinate of the line if the line is vertical.
+  - `isVertical`:
+    - Boolean. `true` if the line is vertical, `false` if the line is not vertical.

 #####mlib.line.getIntersection
 - Gives the intersection of two lines.